MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Related Work

-\textbf{Explainability Methods} The proposed MaskInversion method relies on the use of explainability methods to guide the model to focus on the desired area in the image.
-These methods explain model decisions by assigning a score to each image pixel representing its importance to the model's output.
-Gradient-based methods, which compute explanations based on the gradient of the model's prediction with respect to the model output, are computationally efficient and easy to understand since they are a direct function of the model's parameters and do not rely on additional models or image modifications.
-They have been used successfully to identify reasoning, spurious correlation, and trustworthiness in traditional computer vision models~\cite{erhan2009visualizing, simonyan2013deep, springenberg2014striving, sundararajan2017axiomatic, selvaraju2017grad, smilkov2017smoothgrad, kapishnikov2019xrai}.
-Furthermore, gradient-based methods are differentiable, making it possible to use them as an objective function.
-For instance, \cite{chefer2022optimizing} uses the explainability map to supervise the model training, enforcing the model to base its classification prediction on the part of the image that contains the object, thus enhancing the model's robustness.
-Similarly, \cite{paiss2022no} leverages the explainability signal to force an image generation model to utilize the entirety of the text prompt given by the user.
-While early explainability methods were developed for Convolutional Networks, with perhaps the most known one being GradCAM \cite{selvaraju2017grad}, the widespread use of ViTs has led researchers to adapt existing methods or develop new ones specifically for transformers.
-For instance, rollout \cite{abnar2020quantifying} combines all the attention maps via matrix multiplication to trace the flow of importance through the transformer's layers.
-Chefer et al. \cite{chefer2021generic} extended rollout by weighting the attention by their gradient, making the method class-specific.
-Recently, LeGrad \cite{bousselham2024legrad} proposed a gradient-based feature-attribution method specifically designed for ViT architectures.
-The method relies solely on the gradient of the attention maps, making it fast and easy to use.
-We chose LeGrad as the default explainability method used in the evaluation, but note that MaskInversion is a general method and can be used in conjunction with any differentiable explainability method.
+\textbf{Explainability Methods.} Gradient-based methods, which compute explanations based on the gradient of the model's prediction with respect to the model output, are computationally efficient since they are a direct function of the model's parameters and do not rely on additional models or image modifications.
+They have been used successfully to identify reasoning, spurious correlation, and trustworthiness in traditional computer vision models~\citep{erhan2009visualizing, simonyan2013deep, springenberg2014striving, sundararajan2017axiomatic, selvaraju2017grad, smilkov2017smoothgrad, kapishnikov2019xrai}.
+Furthermore, gradient-based methods are differentiable, making it possible to use them as an objective function. \citep{chefer2022optimizing} uses the explainability map to supervise the model training, enforcing the model to base its classification prediction on the part of the image that contains the object, thus enhancing the model's robustness.
+Similarly, \citep{paiss2022no} leverages the explainability signal to force an image generation model to utilize the entirety of the text prompt given by the user.
+Early explainability methods were specifically developed for Convolutional Networks, \textit{e.g.} GradCAM~\citep{selvaraju2017grad}, GradCAM++~\citep{chattopadhay2018grad} and Integrated Gradients~\citep{sundararajan2017axiomatic}.
+However, the widespread use of Vision Transformers (ViT) has led researchers to adapt or develop methods specifically for transformers.
+Rollout \citep{abnar2020quantifying} combines all the attention maps via matrix multiplication to trace the flow of importance through the transformer's layers.
+Chefer et al. \citep{chefer2021generic} extended rollout by weighting the attention by their gradient, making the method class-specific.
+Recently, LeGrad \citep{bousselham2024legrad} proposed a gradient-based feature-attribution method specifically designed for ViT architectures relying on the gradient of the attention maps, making it fast and easy to use.
+We choose LeGrad as the default explainability method used in the evaluation, but note that MaskInversion is a general method and can be used with any differentiable explainability method.